JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 And all of this is just to get a strong *initial* job offer.
 You can *continue* telling your story when you counter offer (see this [salary negotiation email sample]({{ site.baseurl }}/salary-negotiation-email-sample/) for an example of how you continue telling your story even as you counter offer), and that may drive their budget even higher.

-Now that we've talked about why sharing your current salary or expected salary is such a bad idea, let's loop back to the question at the beginning of this article:
+Now that we've talked about why sharing your current salary or expected salary is such a bad idea, let's talk about how to avoid sharing that information.

-## What should you say when asked for your current salary or expected salary in an interview?

 Here's a short video with the basics of how to respond when asked for your salary expectations.
 Then I'll tell you more about the nuances of this question and what to do when they don't give up so easily: